 Do you want wireless control of your mixer?
 Of course you do!
-Let's dig in and get the router set up, as this is quite an important feature of the DL Series and mandatory for the DL32R.
-Up to 20 iOS devices may be connected to the network and control the mixer simultaneously.
+Let's dig in and get the router set up, as this is quite an important feature of the DL Series mixers.
+Up to 20 devices may be connected to the network and control the mixer simultaneously.